 In fact, the average ETF’s tracking error for 2012 was 59 basis points, according to InvestmentNews.
 That reflects an increase from 2011, when the average tracking error was 52 basis points.

 Higher than average expense ratios will necessarily translate into higher than average tracking errors, but ETFs based on illiquid indices also tend to have greater tracking errors than ETFs based on bigger, more liquid indices.
 Investors who decide to invest in ETFs should make sure they fully understand the products’ risks, including a particular fund’s average historical tracking error.
-Additional risks to consider before investing can be found here.

 About our law firm: